saurabhpro/JAVA/JavaCon/Generics/README.md

 `void foo(T... args);`

-In Java, varargs are a syntactic sugar that undergoes a simple "re-writing" at compile-time: `a varargs parameter of type X... is converted into a parameter of type X[]; and every time a call is made to this varargs method, the compiler collects all of the "variable arguments" that goes in the varargs parameter, and creates an array just like new X[] { ...(arguments go here)... }.`
+In Java, varargs are a syntactic sugar that undergoes a simple "re-writing" at compile-time: `a varargs parameter of type saurabh.Interface.diamondProblem.X... is converted into a parameter of type saurabh.Interface.diamondProblem.X[]; and every time a call is made to this varargs method, the compiler collects all of the "variable arguments" that goes in the varargs parameter, and creates an array just like new saurabh.Interface.diamondProblem.X[] { ...(arguments go here)... }.`

 This works well when the varargs type is concrete like String....
 When it's a type variable like T..., it also works when T is known to be a concrete type for that call.